chrvadala/react-svg-pan-zoom/README.md

   - `number translationY` - y delta from the viewer origin

 ## Autosize
 **React SVG Pan Zoom** requires the properties `width` and `height` to be set in order to work properly.
-If you need an autosized component you can use [ReactDimension](https://github.com/digidem/react-dimensions) to get the dimensions of a wrapper element and pass them as properties to its/the child element.
+If you need an autosized component you can use [ReactDimension](https://github.com/digidem/react-dimensions) to get the dimensions of a wrapper element and pass them as properties to its child element.

 ## Start local demo
 ```